AlexsLemonade/ccdl-hugo-template/archetypes/blog.md

 slug = "{{ urlize .TranslationBaseName }}"
 author = ""
 # Author must be defined as a team member to display correctly
+fullheadimg = "" # define this if you want an image at the top of the blog post halfheadimg = "" # define this if you want an image alongside the headline
 +++

 <!--